Wake Up Calls

-Here are 9 slaps I would like to have given myself years ago when I decided to pursue a career in screenwriting.
-Thankfully, life was around to deliver them for me and in pretty much the following order:
+Here are 9 wake up calls I would like to have given myself years ago when I decided to pursue a career in screenwriting.
+Thankfully, life was around to deliver them for me.
+Do you need these wake calls too??
+Then read on …

-6. Genre really matters.
-Genres carry built-in expectations amongst audiences and it’s a fact that most viewers choose genre before they choose the film.
+Genres carry built-in expectations amongst audiences.
+It’s a fact that most viewers choose genre before they choose the film.
 Consequently, all decisions relating to the financing and marketing of your work (not to mention production) are made with genre in mind.
 Sure, you may subvert, mix or update genres but will only do a good job of it if you first get a handle on the expectations ingrained in each.

 Besides, being an expert in your genre gives you a toolbox full of tricks for your writing.
 It also helps you project the illusion that you know exactly why 500 DAYS OF SUMMER was great and that it’s all in your script.

-8. There are many better writers than you.
 Fact.
 Accept it.
-Now work on getting better and trust that, although you won’t ever be numero uno, through solid relationships and the right exposure you can be the best at hand when an opportunity comes knocking.
+Now work on getting better and trust that.
+Although you won’t ever be numero uno, you can be sure of one thing.
+Via solid relationships and the right exposure you can be the best at hand when an opportunity comes knocking.

-9. Pride has just one place in the creative process – the screening.
-My first commission, which ultimately covered the rent for most of a year, came after I approached a director friend of mine and offered to help him write the next season of his web series.
+My first commission came after I approached a director friend of mine.
+I offered to help him write the next season of his web series.
 He said, “I wanted to ask you but didn’t think you’d be interested.”
-Now, that wasn’t me being great right there – that was me being an idiot for ever projecting I might be too good for anything when all I had was a few okayish shorts under my belt.
+Now, that wasn’t me being great right there … That was me being an idiot for ever projecting I might be too good for anything.
+All I had was a few okayish shorts under my belt.
 Realise that at the beginning you’re nothing until you’ve done something.
 I have seen unproduced writers turn down career-launching opportunities because the deal on the table wasn’t sweet enough.
 Yep – see 8.

 BIO: Morris Stuttard is a British freelance screenwriter in Prague, CZ.
-He is currently developing projects for production companies in three countries, including a horror feature, a period black-comedy TV pilot and a romantic comedy short-to-feature.
+He is currently developing projects for production companies in three countries.
+This includes a horror feature, a period black-comedy TV pilot and a romantic comedy short-to-feature.